TopchetoEU/Minecraft.net/README.md

 The universal graphics library for .net core.
 Includes all functionality from OpenGL, as well as some more, added from me.
 Use this library freely in any project that you want.

+## This project wouldn't be possible without:
+1) freeglut - a free alternative to glut
+2) GLEW - OpenGL extension wrangler